markcerqueira/chuckpad-social/README.md

 ### What is chuckpad-social?

 chuckpad-social is an upload-download service for ChucK patches.
-Designed to help people learn more about ChucK through examples and encourage people to build and share their own creations.
-Visit [chuckpad-social on Heroku][2]. chuckpad-social has an [iOS library][6] that wraps its API. chuckpad-social is built using lots of stuff including Sinatra, ActiveRecord, and Postgres.
+Designed to help people learn more about ChucK through examples and encourage people to build and share their own creations with the world.
+Visit [chuckpad-social on Heroku][2]. chuckpad-social has an [iOS library][6] that wraps its API. chuckpad-social is built using lots of stuff including Sinatra, ActiveRecord, Postgres, and lots of gems developed by the vibrant Ruby community.

 ### Setup
 * Install RVM: `\curl -sSL https://get.rvm.io | bash`